Introduction

 That matters.

-Trust grows when advice is honest.
+Trust can grow when advice is honest.

 So I will say this clearly.